schemdraw can be installed from pip using

 %config InlineBackend.figure_format = 'svg'

-Rather than saving the schematic image to a file, the raw image data as a bytes array can be obtained by calling d.get_imagedata() using the desired ImageFormat.
+The raw image data as a bytes array can be obtained by calling .get_imagedata() with the after the with block exits.
 This can be useful for integrating schemdraw into an existing GUI or web application.

 When running on a server, sometimes there is no display available.
 The code may attempt to open the GUI preview window and fail.
-In these cases, try setting the Matplotlib backend to a non-gui option.
+In these cases, try setting the Matplotlib backend to a non-GUI option.
 Before importing schemdraw, add these lines to use the Agg backend which does not have a GUI.
-Then get the drawing using d.get_imagedata(), or d.save() rather than d.draw().
+Then get the drawing using d.get_imagedata(), or d.save() to get the image.

-import matplotlib matplotlib.use('Agg') # Set the backend here
+import matplotlib matplotlib.use('Agg') # Set Matplotlib's backend here